This post originally appeared in Campaign US

 Disrupters also shift power to consumers.
 From 24/7 customer service to revealing hidden costs in e-commerce, Jet.com is empowering the customer to make more informed shopping decisions.
 The internet retailer’s technology rewards shoppers in real-time with savings on products that are bought and shipped together, reducing the logistics costs often concealed in the price of goods.
 The service also saves time— a valuable resource for shoppers— as its real-time pricing algorithm determines which sellers are the most cost effective in value and shipping.
 Furthermore, customers stand to save more by opting out of free returns for household items that they’re more likely to keep.

-The disrupters that topped this year’s Index are optimized for a mobile world and focused on the platforms consumers most frequently use.
+The billion-dollar disruptors that topped this year’s Index are optimized for a mobile world and focused on the platforms consumers most frequently use.
 From retail to ride share to payments, the spectrum of services is vast, but there is one commonality among all of these brands—simplicity.
-The experiences are unique to each user and customized based on preference.
-Even more, disrupters are creating opportunities for strategic partnerships.
-For example, some established brands are embracing disrupters to stay relevant in the shift to mobile.
+The brand experiences are unique to each user and customized based on preference.
+Even more, disruptors are creating opportunities for strategic partnerships.
+For example, some established brands are embracing disruptors to stay relevant in the shift to mobile.
 National Geographic is using Snapchat to disseminate photographs and content outside of their traditional print magazine, and Motorola, Intel and Dunkin’ Donuts have sponsored content on Buzzfeed in an effort to appeal to a younger demographic.
 These partnerships are helping legacy brands target and approach audiences from a different perspective to stay top-of-mind.

 Brian Rafferty is global director of insights at Siegel+Gale.
 Follow him on Twitter:@btrafferty